objectbox/objectbox-examples/README.md

-# ObjectBox Java and Kotlin examples
+# ObjectBox Java SDK examples

-Java and Kotlin examples for [ObjectBox](https://objectbox.io) ([GitHub](https://github.com/objectbox/objectbox-java)), the superfast object-oriented database.
+Examples of JVM and Android applications written in Java and Kotlin using the [Java SDK](https://github.com/objectbox/objectbox-java) for [ObjectBox](https://objectbox.io), the superfast object-oriented database.

 **For examples in other languages, see the [GitHub repository for that language](https://github.com/objectbox).**